 Where did you find all of the nursery’s woodland-themed decor accessories?
 Do you have a favorite item?

 I started with the pieces above the crib—the wolf pups and the bear cubs because I love that they appear to be two brothers playing.
-Then, I found the animal print at Rifle Paper Co., and the rest I sourced for vintage art on Etsy.
+Then, I found the animal print at Rifle Paper Co., and the rest is vintage art I sourced on Etsy.
 Coordinating books I randomly searched for and found on Amazon!

 What has been your favorite motherhood memory in Charlie’s room so far?